-|Our current attendance is: 97.5% (bright box) |
+|Our current year to date attendance is: 96.3%|

 School has a statutory duty to keep your child safe which includes knowing where they are if they are not in school.
-We appreciate that children are sometimes genuinely ill.
-If your child is going to be absent due to illness, please inform the office by 8:40am on every day of absence.
+We appreciate that children are sometimes genuinely ill so if your child is going to be absent due to illness, please inform the office by 8:40am on every day of absence.
 If you do not contact the office, school will ring you followed by every contact number we hold for your child until we speak to somebody.
 If your child is absent for two consecutive days and we are unable to contact anybody, we will visit the family home in order to ensure that your child/ children are safe and well.
 If we are still unable to contact a named contact then we may call 101 in order to seek the police’s assistance in locating the family.

 School opens its doors at 8:45am.
 Registration begins at 8:50am and ends at 9:00am.
 If your child arrives after 9:00am, they will be marked as L in the register, which means they are late.
 If they arrive after 9:20am, they will be recorded as U and this results in an unauthorised absence for the morning, which affects your child’s attendance.
 You will receive a letter, a home visit and be invited to a support meeting if we are concerned about the number of lates your child has.

 We appreciate that some children have unavoidable medical appointments during term time such as speech and language or hospital appointments.
 All we ask is that you provide a copy of the appointment letter.
 Although we cannot mark a child present who is attending an unavoidable medical appointment, if these are their only absences, 100% rewards will not be affected.

-Holidays during term time Holidays during term time will not be authorised, unless there are exceptional circumstances, and an Education Penalty Notice may be requested from the local authority.
+Holidays during term time will not be authorised, unless there are exceptional circumstances.
+An Education Penalty Notice may be requested from the local authority.
 If you are planning to remove your child from school to take them on holiday, please complete a Leave of Absence form, available from the office or below.
 Please be aware that if you do not complete a Leave of Absence form or inform school that you are taking your child on holiday but school has good reason to believe they are absent due to holiday, then an Education Penalty notice will still be requested.